Alberto Priori

-Alberto Priori is an Italian neurologist, academic, and author.
+Alberto Priori (born November 19, 1962) is an Italian neurologist, academic, and author.
 He is a Professor of Neurology at the University of Milan, Director of Neurology 1 Unit at San Paolo Hospital, and the Founder and Coordinator of Aldo Ravelli Center (Coordinated Research Center) of the University of Milan.
-He also serves as President of the Neurophysiopatology Tecniques Course, and Professor of Postgraduate Schools - Medicine, Healthcare, Dental Medicine at the same University.
+He also serves as President of the Neurophysiopatology Techniques Course, and Professor of Postgraduate Schools - Medicine, Healthcare, Dental Medicine at the same University.

 Priori is internationally recognized for his wide-ranging research on the pathophysiological mechanisms that underlie diseases of the brain and of the peripheral nervous system.
 He developed innovative technologies for the treatment of neuropsychiatric disorders, and has also pioneered the implementation of several neuromodulation techniques.
-In 2008, he founded the Newronika SpA a spin-off company of the University of Milan and Fondazione IRCCS Ca’ Granda in Milan, Italy.
+In 2008, he founded the Newronika SpA a spin-off company of the University of Milan and Fondazione IRCCS Ca' Granda in Milan, Italy.
 The company is dedicated to the development of neurotechnological devices for the treatment of neurological disorders.